SteveBarnett/Remixing/_thinking/tension.md

     - [Empty as in possibility, like a cup before it’s filled](/thinking/empty/).
 - **Notice what poles you're using.**
     - Consider the risks and rewards of focusing too much on one pole.

+Poles are different ways of looking at the same central truth.
+Different sides of a coin.

 ### What it is